Coding4Glory/modneo-confman/README.md

 ## Known Issues ⚠

 - The enabled directory is not created automatically.
-- Enabled configs are shown twice
+- Enabled configs are be shown twice
-- UI is not automatically refereshed
+- UI is not automatically refereshed when plugin is enabled via command instead of keybinding